stackhpc/ansible-slurm-appliance/docs/monitoring-and-logging.README.md

 #### prometheus_node_exporter_targets

 Groups prometheus targets into per environment groups.
-The ansible variable, `cluster_env` is used to determine the grouping.
-The metrics for each target in the group are given the prometheus label, `cluster_env: $cluster_env`, where `$cluster_env` is the value of the `cluster_env` variable for that host.
+The ansible variable, `env` is used to determine the grouping.
+The metrics for each target in the group are given the prometheus label, `env: $env`, where `$env` is the value of the `env` variable for that host.

 ## slurm-stats